jwilson529/SummarAIze/README.md

    *The settings page for configuring display options.*

 ## Changelog

+### 1.1.9
+* Added advanced settings tab for customizing the Assistant's prompt type, custom instructions, and AI model.
+* Implemented model selection dropdown with a default option set to gpt-4o-mini.
+* Improved UI with updated CSS for a more polished look.
+* Added a warning message in the advanced settings tab to inform users about the need to regenerate the Assistant after changing certain settings.
+* Improved AJAX auto-save functionality to handle empty values correctly.

 ### 1.1.8
 * Added option to display key points as ordered or unordered lists.